 Library staff will attempt to contact parents or guardians in the following cases:

 A child under the age of 9 is in the library unattended by a parent, guardian, or caregiver and not at a library program.
+If staff are unable to contact parents within 15 minutes of determining that the child is under age 9 and alone in the library, staff will notify the Nevada Policy Department.

 A child under the age of 13 is at the library unattended at the time the Library closes.

-A child between the ages of 9 and 18 is at the Library and their behavior/conduct interferes with others’ use of the Library or their safety.

-In the event a parent or caregiver cannot be reached, staff will notify the Nevada Police Department.

-In the event a child’s behavior is disruptive, or the child requires constant attention, regardless of age, staff will ask the child to correct their behavior.
-If the behavior is not corrected, the child and their responsible party may be asked to leave.
+In the event a child under the age of 13 is outside the library at the time of closing, Library Staff will contact the parents.
+If parents have not arrived within 15 minutes after closing, the Nevada Police Department will be notified.

-Documentation: Any action taken by a staff member responding to incidents of unattended or disruptive children will be documented using the Digital Behavior Form.
+Documentation: Any action taken by a staff member responding to incidents of unattended children will be documented by staff.

 Appeal process: Reference the appeal process in the Conduct Policy.